talhasyed/latency-talk/README.md

 > [CC BY-SA 3.0](https://commons.wikimedia.org/w/index.php?curid=641362)

 - Latency is usually multimodal.
-This may be due to downstream spikes, something about how your program fits into cache, how your DB is partitiioned, an indication of some underlying infrastructure quirks etc
+This may be due to downstream spikes, something about how your program fits into cache, how your DB is partitioned, an indication of some underlying infrastructure quirks etc
 - It is useless to look at means or p50s, or even averages of p99s.
 You need to understand the behavioural characteristics of the latency in your system

 ---